wso2/docs-devant/en/docs/quick-start-guides/schedule-your-first-automation.md

 7. Select your organization under the **Organization**  dropdown.
 If your organization is still not listed click the Refetch button.
 8. Select a repository to save your automation.
 Additionally, you can select a **Branch** and a **Path** of the selected repository to save your automation.
-9. **Name** and **Identifier** fields will be automatically populated.
+9. **Name** and **Identifier** fields are automatically populated.
 Additionally, you can edit them to your preference.
 10. Select the **Technology** as `Ballerina`.
 11. Choose the **Integration Type** as `Automation` and Click **Create**.

-This will redirect you to the overview page of the automation.
+This redirects you to the overview page of the automation.
 Now, let's design the automation.

 ## Step 3: Install the Ballerina Integrator extension

 1. Click **Install Ballerina Integrator extension** on the overview page.
-This will open the VSCode extensions page.
+This opens the VSCode extensions page.
 2. Click **Install** to install the extension.
-This will install the **Ballerina Integrator** and **Ballerina** extensions on VSCode.
+This installs the **Ballerina Integrator** and **Ballerina** extensions on VSCode.

 ## Step 4: Set up Ballerina Integrator for the first time
 1. Click the Ballerina Integrator icon on the sidebar.
    <a href="{{base_path}}/assets/img/get-started/schedule-your-first-automation/bi_icon.png"><img src="{{base_path}}/assets/img/get-started/schedule-your-first-automation/bi_icon.png" alt="Ballerina Integrator Icon" width="80%"></a>
 2. Click **`Set Up Ballerina Integrator`**.
-The setup wizard will install and configure the [Ballerina](https://ballerina.io/) distribution required for the Ballerina Integrator.
+The setup wizard installs and configures the [Ballerina](https://ballerina.io/) distribution required for the Ballerina Integrator.
 3. Click **`Restart VS Code`** to complete the setup.
    <a href="{{base_path}}/assets/img/get-started/schedule-your-first-automation/bi-setup.gif"><img src="{{base_path}}/assets/img/get-started/schedule-your-first-automation/bi-setup.gif" alt="Ballerina Integrator Setup" width="80%"></a>

 ???+ info "Update Ballerina Integrator's Ballerina Distribution"
-    The setup wizard will install the Ballerina distribution required for the Ballerina Integrator into `<USER_HOME>/.ballerina/ballerina-home` directory.
+    The setup wizard installs the Ballerina distribution required for the Ballerina Integrator into `<USER_HOME>/.ballerina/ballerina-home` directory.
     Press `Ctrl + Shift + P` on Windows and Linux, or `shift + ⌘ + P` on a Mac and type `Ballerina: Update Ballerina Integrator` to update the installed Ballerina distribution.

 ## Step 5: Develop automation in VSCode
 1. Click **Develop automation in VSCode** in the automation overview page.
-This will open up your project on VSCode. <!-- Todo This is not working ATM update this if we are going live without this -->
+This opens up your project on VSCode. <!-- Todo This is not working ATM update this if we are going live without this -->
 2. Click the Ballerina Integrator icon on the sidebar. <!-- Todo step 1-6 will be automatically done by the Ballerina Integrator extension.
 But that is not working ATM.
 Remove those steps once we support that -->
 3. Click **Create New Integration** and Enter the Integration Name as `HelloWorld`.
 4. The project directory should be automatically populated.
 If not, select the project directory by clicking on the **Select Location** button.